The week in politics

 India's Prime Minister Narendra Modi hugs US President Donald Trump as they give joint statements in the Rose Garden of the White House on Monday.
 Trump and Modi both spoke at length about military cooperation during the speeches.

-Christopher Wray, director of the Federal Bureau of Investigation nominee for President Donald Trump and Senator Chuck Grassley, a Republican from Iowa and chairman of the Senate Judiciary Committee, smile during a meeting in Washington, DC on Thursday.
+Christopher Wray, director of the Federal Bureau of Investigation nominee for President Donald Trump and Senator Chuck Grassley, a Republican from Iowa and chairman of the Senate Judiciary Committee, smile during a meeting in Washington on Thursday.
 The nomination of Wray, a former Department of Justice official, will have to be approved by the Senate.

 Personnel from the Arkansas Secretary of State's office inspect the damage to the new Ten Commandments monument outside the state Capitol in Little Rock Wednesday after someone crashed into it with a vehicle.
 The damage came less than 24 hours after the privately funded monument was installed.
 Authorities arrested a male suspect — his bond was set at $100,000.